Charles VII, Holy Roman Emperor: Early life and career

-Charles (Albert) (Karl Albrecht) was born in Brussels and the son of Maximilian II Emanuel, Elector of Bavaria, and Theresa Kunegunda Sobieska, daughter of King John III Sobieski of Poland.
+Charles (Albert) (Karl Albrecht) was born in Brussels and was the son of Maximilian II Emanuel, Elector of Bavaria, and Theresa Kunegunda Sobieska, daughter of King John III Sobieski of Poland.

 His family was politically divided during the War of the Spanish Succession, and he spent many years under house arrest in Austria.
 The royal family had left Brussels and returned to Munich in 1701.
-His father, Maximilian Emanuel, fled to the Spanish Netherlands after he had been defeated at the Battle of Blenheim in August 1704, and Charles and his siblings stayed with their mother, the acting Regent, in Munich.
-In May 1705, after a stay in Venice, the Austrian authorities refused to allow the Electress to return to Bavaria and forced her into exile, which lasted ten years.
-Maximilian Emanuel went also into exile to Compiègne after on 29 April 1706, an Imperial ban was imposed on him, as he again had been defeated at the Battle of Ramillies a few days earlier.
+His father fled to the Spanish Netherlands after he had been defeated at the Battle of Blenheim in August 1704, and Charles and his siblings stayed with their mother, the acting Regent, in Munich.
+In May 1705, after a stay in Venice, the Austrian authorities refused to allow the Electress to return to Electorate of Bavaria and forced her into exile, which lasted ten years.
+Maximilian Emanuel also went into exile to Compiègne after 29 April 1706, and an Imperial ban was imposed on him, as he again had been defeated at the Battle of Ramillies a few days earlier.
 Only in 1715 was the family reconciled.
 After reaching his majority in August 1715, Charles undertook an educational tour to Italy from 3 December 1715 to 24 August 1716.
 In 1717, he served among Bavarian auxiliaries in the Austro-Turkish War.

 On 5 October 1722, Charles married Archduchess Maria Amalia of Austria, whom he had met at the imperial court in Vienna.
 She was the youngest daughter of the late Emperor Joseph I and his wife, Wilhelmine Amalia of Brunswick-Lüneburg.
-Bavaria had renounced all claims to the throne via the marriage, but it provided the legal basis to the inheritance of certain Austrian possessions.
+Bavaria had renounced all claims to the throne via the marriage, but it provided the legal basis for the inheritance of certain Austrian possessions.

 In 1725, Charles visited Versailles during the wedding celebrations of Louis XV of France and established a personal contact with the French court.

 In 1726, after his father had died, Charles became Duke of Bavaria and Elector Palatine and thus one of the prince-electors of the Holy Roman Empire, and he also inherited a debt of 26 million guilders.
 He maintained good relations with both his Habsburg relatives and France, continuing his father's policies.

 In 1729, he instituted the knightly Order of St George and ordered the beginning of the construction of the Rothenberg Fortress.